Osagie-Godstand/chaptering-.txt-paragraphs/README.md

 # chaptering-txt-paragraphs
-Using go-routines to process short story paragraphs and turn them into chapters.
+Using goroutines to process short story paragraphs and turn them into chapters.